raspberrypilearning/networking-lessons/software.md

 You'll need to be online to install packages.

 First update and upgrade your system.
-Enter the following commands in to the terminal:
+Enter the following commands into the terminal:

 ```bash
 sudo apt-get update